 - The only complaint I had is the oyster crackers could have been a little bigger (you know there had to be at least one).

 3. Blue Ash Chili: I was really looking forward to sampling Blue Ash's fare because it was highlighted on an episode of Diners, Drive-ins and Dives (and that it has a liquor license).
 So I was stunned when my server informed me that there was no beer here.
-There are three Blue Ash Chili locations, the original (on Kenwood Rd.) and two sequels.
-Due to an catastrophic error in navigation, I went to the location on Princeton Pike (which is "dry") and not the location on Kenwood (which isn't).
+There are three Blue Ash Chili locations, the original (on Kenwood Rd.), and two sequels.
+Due to a catastrophic error in navigation, I went to the location on Princeton Pike (which is "dry") and not the location on Kenwood (which isn't).
 While this whole kerfuffle could have effected my analysis of the "4-Way" with onions ($6.39), it did not (I'm a professional).
 The chili was excellent, as this was the tastiest and thickest Cincinnati chili I encountered, with enough zip to get the job done.
-Also the amount of chili ladled was the most generous I have come across.
+Also, the amount of chili ladled was the most generous I have come across.
 An added benefit for Mrs. After Action Report was this was a rare Coke establishment.
-Unfortunately the Coke wasn't enough, so off we went to the Kenwood Rd. location for a beer and a "cheese coney" chaser.
+Unfortunately, the Coke wasn't enough, so off we went to the Kenwood Rd. location for a beer and a "cheese coney" chaser.
 A "cheese coney" is a hot dog with chili, mustard & onions, and shredded cheddar (this subspecies is beyond the scope of this conspectus).
-Strangely, the chili at this location was completely different then the prior location, in both color, taste and thickness (it was quite thin).
-Also the chili was ladled much less generously on our "cheese coney".
+Strangely, the chili at this location was completely different than the prior location, in both color, taste, and thickness (it was quite thin).
+Also, the chili was ladled much less generously on our "cheese coney".
 My Yuengling was cold though, and economical ($2.79).
 If I had written this review immediately after my "4-Way" at the Princeton Pike location, Blue Ash Chili would have been the clear #1, but due to the lack of consistency with the consistency, it fell to #3.
 Chili: B, Ambiance: B.

 Note: I made a photo montage for Blue Ash Chili, not so much to better document my experience, but because I've been learning how to use a free Photoshop alternative called GIMP.